YorikMol/To-Do-List-Compose/README.md

 - **Splash Screen:** Enhancing user engagement with a visually appealing splash screen during app initialization.
 - **Coroutines:** Implementing lightweight and efficient concurrency for seamless task execution.
 - **Material Design:** Adhering to the principles of Material Design for a consistent and aesthetically pleasing user interface.
-- **Glide:** Streamlining the loading and caching of images for a smoother and more responsive app experience.
+- **Coil:** Streamlining the loading and caching of images, providing efficient image management for an enhanced app experience.

 ## Light Theme Screenshots